-- I tend to be gentle towards myself when I feel vulnerable rather than chastising myself as being weak.
+- I tend to be gentle toward myself when I feel vulnerable rather than chastising myself as being weak.

-- I am giving myself usually the benefit of the doubt rather than beating myself up when I made a mistake.
+- I usually give myself the benefit of the doubt rather than beating myself up when I make a mistake.

 - In the ground of my being I see myself as a good, likable person rather than feeling that I am generally flawed and unlikable.